kentcdodds/old-kentcdodds.com/content/blog/avoid-nesting-in-tests/index.md

 ```

 Where is `handleSubmit` coming from and what's its value?
 Where is `user` coming
 from?
-What's _it's_ value?
+What's _its_ value?
 Oh sure, you can go find where it's defined:

 ```javascript {3-4}
 describe('Login', () => {